strncat/strncat.github.io/_posts/graphics/2023-10-04-virtual-world-viewing.markdown

 \end{align*}
 $$
 </div>
-One idea that will get rid of the division is to use the forth coordinate for storing this $z$ value just as we saw in the previous section.
-Additionally, we can put the $h$ factor in the matrix where the scale factors go since we're we're scaling.
+One idea that will get rid of the division is to use the forth coordinate for storing this $$z$$ value just as we saw in the previous section.
+Additionally, we can put the $$h$$ factor in the matrix where the scale factors go since we're we're scaling.
 To write this in matrix form:
 <div>
 $$
 \begin{align*}